Araz-m/OpenFAST-DLC-Runner/README.md

 - OpenFAST-Output-Monitor
   Real-time and post-processing visualization of OpenFAST outputs https://github.com/Araz-m/OpenFAST-Output-Monitor

 ---

 ## User Guide / PDF Manual

-A detailed PDF manual (`OpenFAST-DLC-Runner-Manual.pdf`) is included for step-by-step instructions, particularly useful for users who are new to OpenFAST or Python scripting.
+A detailed PDF manual ([Download the PDF manual](./OpenFAST-DLC-Runner-Manual.pdf) ) is included for step-by-step instructions, particularly useful for users who are new to OpenFAST or Python scripting.

 ---